w3b3d3v/kyodo-protocol-docs/docs/en.md

 However, these professionals do not always consider a viable business model that can financially support the community's activities and generate enough incentives to keep members active.
 Creating and maintaining a business model for communities is a massive challenge.

-Within this scenario of hiring companies, professionals, and communities, the solution **Kyodo Protocol** emerges.
+Within this scenario of hiring companies, professionals, and communities, the solution **Kyōdō Protocol** emerges.

 ## What it is

-The **Kyodo Protocol** is a protocol focused on the relationship between communities, employers, and professionals.
+The **Kyōdō Protocol** is a protocol focused on the relationship between communities, employers, and professionals.

 The protocol offers a software infrastructure that solves companies' problem in hiring professionals, generates benefits and proof of experience for the hired professionals, and enables a sustainable business model for communities.